davidtakac/davidtakac.github.io/content/android/stop-writing-interfaces-and-repos-on-autopilot.md

 ## The problem
 Let's say we need to create a screen where the user can see and edit his online profile.
 No caching, no tests.
 Sounds simple enough, let's start coding.

 First, we need a way for our ViewModel to get the current profile data so that we can display it.
-We don't want it to know anything about the way this is done, so we create a use case:
+We don't want it to know anything about the way this is done, and we're using an architecture based on use cases, so we create a use case:

 ```kt
 class GetProfile(private val profileRepository: ProfileRepository) {